-- Evaluation of the theoretical aspects of the subject will be made via an exam. - Practices will be evaluated by an exam of field practice and a review of the part developed of the computer room.

-• It is necessary to pass both theory and practicum in order to pass the subject.
+- The practicum will be evaluated by an exam of field practice and a review of the part developed of the computer room (included in the theoretical exam). - It will be necessary to pass both theory and practicum in order to pass the subject.